-Ear candles are classified as an aromatherapy product that claims to improve general health, well-being and remove ear wax.
-The number of health-related claims that manufacturers of ear candles make is pretty extensive:
+Ear candles are aromatherapy products that improve general health and well-being and remove earwax.
+The number of health-related claims that manufacturers make for ear candling is pretty extensive:

 - earwax removal

-- a treatment for cold, flu and sore throat
+- treatment for cold, flu and sore throat

 - vertigo or dizziness relief